••• The Big Brother's, oops, i mean Apple's Gazette ••• A Sophisticated Periodical with Panache and a Sense of Humor

 The ” asking for donations” has become a nuisance in this country and it’s generally starting to make people angry, not only because of the unethical business practice by some organizations, but because one is currently constantly approached to donate.

-I don’t know if the following goes on in the city or town – it’s not going on in New York to the degree described below, but…. been to Los Angeles, lately ?
+I don’t know if the following goes on in every city or town – it’s not going on in New York to the degree described below, but…. been to Los Angeles, lately ?

 I went to the supermarket and am asked by the person at the register if i want to donate a dollar for breast cancer.
 Prior to entering the store, was a homeless man asking for some change.
 At another supermarket the person at the register asks if i wish to donate a dollar to another charity.
 When donating, one’s name is put on a heart sticker and put up on a wall, next to the stickers of fellow benefactors.